OEPi/OEPapi/README.md

 ## Layers

-The API is split into 4 layers, each layer is a container which hosts applications with a similar goal but different perspective, attempting to provide the best solution to achieve the best individual learning experience.
+The API is split into 5 layers, each layer is a container which hosts applications with a similar goal but with a different perspective.
+The end goal is to provide the best solution to achieve the best individual learning experience.

 ### Knowledge Maps